w3c/market-data-odrl-profile/agendas/md-odrl-profile-agenda-2021-04-14.md

 ## Teleconference 2021-04-14

-**Please note:** As previously mentioned we have a special guest W3C Counsel Wendy Selzer who will answer questions on the Final Specification Agreement, please prepare your questions (see blow for link)
+**Please note:** As previously mentioned we have a special guest W3C Counsel Wendy Seltzer who will answer questions on the Final Specification Agreement, please prepare your questions (see below for link)

 **Please note: we are on Zoom now.** Dial-in Details are on the [Calendar Invite](http://www.w3.org/2020/04/md-odrl-profile.ics) (group member only link)